anne379/final_project_submission/README.md

 5. Start Apache & MySQL and open:http://localhost/bankAssist

 User guide:
+Customers log in from login page while staff&admin log in from staff_login.php

 Default account for admin with username: admin and password: admin123 An admin can create a staff and give them their password which can be changed anytime afterwards.